OfficeDev/office-js-docs-pr/docs/pnp/migrate-vsto-to-office-web-add-in-shared-code-library-tutorial.md

 # Tutorial: Migrate your VSTO Add-in to an Office web add-in with a shared code library

-VSTO Add-ins are great for extending Office to provide solutions for your business or others.
+Visual Studio Tools for Office (VSTO) Add-ins are great for extending Office to provide solutions for your business or others.
 They've been around for a long time and there are thousands of solutions built with VSTO.
 However, they only run on Office on Windows.
 You can't run VSTO Add-ins on Mac, online, or mobile platforms.

 Office web add-ins use HTML, JavaScript, and additional web technologies to build Office solutions on all platforms.
 Migrating your existing VSTO Add-in to an Office web add-in is a great way to make your solution available across all platforms.